jjloomis/wordpress-basics/adding-an-image-to-post-or-page.md

 2. Click the Add Media button.
 3. In the Insert Media window, make sure the Upload Files tab is selected.
 4. On your computer, navigate to and select the image you would like to add your Post or Page.
 Click and drag the image into the Insert Media window in WordPress.
 The image will appear selected in the Media Library.
-5. In the lower-right, choose a size for your image.
-(Medium is usually a good size for a Post or Page content
+5. In the lower-right, go to Attachment Display Settings and choose an image size.
+(Medium usually works well within a Post or Page.)